Dental Insurance Plan Quotes – North Carolina

 Fee Schedule Plans

 Discount Plans offer unlimited dental care with no waiting restrictions at a discounted rate.
 Subscribers pay an annual or monthly fee for a discount card, which allows them to seek care from any participating dentists.
 Check to see what each provider’s payment plan covers, as most dentists require the entire cost of the treatment not covered by the discount at the time of the visit.
-Discount plans available in North Carolina include Argus, Patriot, Careington, Aetna, and Transamerica (Encore).
+Discount plans available in North Carolina include Patriot, Careington International, Aetna Dental, and Transamerica (Encore).

 DHMOs (Dental Health Maintenance Organizations)